davidroeca/web-app-orchestration-talk/talk/talk.rst

 .. note::
     * We make use of variables to allow NGINX to start with some services down
-    * NGINX in this scenario is what the browser will interact with on port 9000
+    * NGINX in this scenario is what the browser will interact with on port 80
     * NGINX forwards requests for both front-end assets and back-end queries to the respective applications and the browser treats it like one single application
+    * Don't get too bogged down in details, source is online
     * Note that in the current use case, the frontend only handles requests made to `/app`.
 We need to handle this routing configuration.